The Adoption (Review) Amendment Act 2016 was passed in the South Australian Parliament in December 2016.

 The Act will enable an adopted person's birth certificate to provide the truest possible account of the biological parentage of the child.
 In most cases this will mean that an adopted person's birth registration details will include both their birth parents and their adoptive parents.

-Any certificates issued would ensure that it is clear that the adoptive parents are the legal parents of the adopted person.
+Birth certificates issued would ensure that it is clear that the adoptive parents are the legal parents of the adopted person.
 See Changes to naming and birth certificates for more information.

 Discharge of adoption orders

 The Act will enable the court to discharge (undo) an adoption order where it is in the adopted person's best interests.

 This may include, for example, where the adopted person has been abused in the adoptive family, or has suffered a loss of identity or belonging as a result of the adoption.

 To talk to someone about getting support for how these changes might affect you, you can contact:

 Post Adoption Support Services (non-government)

 Policy staff are available to help you with your queries about the Act.